a-herting/support-vector-classification/README.md

-# support-vector-classification
+# Support-Vector-Classification
 SVM is one of 3 algorithms used in linear binary classfication.
-SVM is used in this project to create a hyperplane that best separates the different of classes of data in this project (dog breeds) based upon weight and height. ).
+SVM is used in this project to create a hyperplane that best separates the different of classes of data in this project (dog breeds) based upon weight and height.
+A hyperplane is a straight line that separates data points in to however many categories are in the dataset.
+More details about SVC can be found [here]([url](https://medium.com/mlearning-ai/making-sense-of-support-vector-machines-svm-mathematical-explanation-560eb87a7b8)).